Driver: San Francisco: Story

 Tanner discovers that Jericho intends to construct a chemical bomb, with which he plans to hold the city ransom.
 Tanner then inhabits the body of a small-time crook to infiltrate the organization, but is immediately discovered by Jericho, who also possesses the ability to Shift.
 As things around him begin to grow more bizarre, Tanner eventually discovers that he has been in a dream world since the crash, with the events influenced by his subconscious hearing the TV broadcast.
 As Tanner combats the dream Jericho in order to regain control and end his coma, he realizes that Jericho's plan goes against his character, and suspects that he is plotting something else.

 Upon finally awakening from his coma, Tanner informs Jones that Jericho is hoaxing a bomb threat to conceal a major crime.
 Jones reluctantly trusts his partner, and hands the key to his car, allowing him to go after Jericho.
-Tanner's deduction proves correct when an explosion that seems chemical is in reality a large-scale smokescreen; Jericho's actual plan was to conceal the breakout of another inmate from the prison he was held in.
-Tanner then pursues Jericho, leading to a confrontation between the two at a warehouse.
+Tanner's deduction proves correct when an explosion that seems chemical is in reality a large-scale smokescreen; Jericho's actual plan was to conceal the breakout of Rufus, another inmate from the prison he was held in, with several other inmates also escaping.
+Tanner arives and pursues Jericho throughout San Francisco, leading to a confrontation between the two at a warehouse.
 As Tanner prepares to hit Jericho with a head-on collision, Jones suddenly arrives and rams Jericho from the side, incapacitating him, before suggesting to Tanner that they go for a drink after.